sebastian-zieba/PACMAN/docs/source/stage00.rst

 		python pacman_script.py --s00 --eventlabel='GJ1214_Hubble13021'

-	Here, --s00 means we are going to run Stage 00 and --eventlabel will be used in the naming of files and directories.
+	Here, \-\-s00 means we are going to run Stage 00 and \-\-eventlabel will be used in the naming of files and directories.
-    The  --eventlabel argument is just needed when running --s00.
+    The  \-\-eventlabel argument is just needed when running \-\-s00.

 	When running s00, the first step creates a new subdirectory in rundir for the analysis which we will call the work directory (=workdir).